 “No me Pashto, Urdu, pičku materinu!”

-So one other individual who was speaking intermediate English was forced to get completely undress.
+The respondent states that one other individual who was speaking intermediate English was forced to get completely undress.
 He got beaten with a baton.

 “It was a very big fight.”